Dense graph limits under respondent-driven sampling: Applications

 \section{Applications}

-In this section we will discuss two different sampling schemes, namely a Markov chain model, where each respondent gives exactly one referral, and a Poisson branching process model, where each respondent gives a Poisson number of referrals (and, thus, allowing for no referrals).
-For both procedures, we essentially need to establish~\eq{3}.
-Once this is done, Theorem~\ref{thm1} automaticaly yields the corresponding convergence.
+In this section, we will discuss two different sampling schemes, namely a Markov chain model, where each respondent gives exactly one referral, and a Poisson branching process model, where each respondent gives a Poisson number of referrals (and thus, allowing for no referrals).
+For both procedures, we essentially need to establish \eqref{3}.
+Once this is done, Theorem~\ref{THM1} automatically yields the corresponding convergence provided $\kappa$ is continuous.
 We compare the two procedures for a concrete parametrised standard kernel under different parameter values.

 In order to avoid that the standard kernel decomposes into two or more disconnected parts, it is natural to impose an irreducibility condition.
 We follow \cite{Janson2008a}.
-Denote by~$\Vol(A)$ the Lebesgue measure of~$A\subset[0,1]$ and let~$A^c=[0,1]\setminus A$.
-We say that a standard kernel is \emph{connected}, if~$0<\Vol(A)<1$ implies \ben{ \int_{A}\int_{A^c} \kappa(x,y)dxdy>0. } Loosely speaking, this condition guarantees that there can be links from any set~$A$ into its complement, so that no area can remain disconnected from the rest of the graph (at least as~$n\toinf$; for a finite realisation of~$G(n,\kappa)$, it may of course happen that the graph has disconnected components).
-Note that~\eq{6} implies in particular that \be{ \int_A\int_0^1 \kappa(x,y)dy > 0 } for all~$A$ with~$\Vol(A)>0$.
-This only guarantees that almost all~$x$ have positive degree.
-In order to avoid technicalities, we shall assume that \emph{all}~$x$ have positive degree, that is, \ben{ \int_0^1 \kappa(x,y)dy >0,\qquad\text{for all~$x\in[0,1]$.} } If~\eq{7} is satisfied, we say that a standard kernel is \emph{positive}.
+Denote by $\Vol(A)$ the Lebesgue measure of $A\subset[0,1]$ and let $A^c=[0,1]\setminus A$.
+We say that a standard kernel is \emph {connected}, if $0<\Vol(A)<1$ implies

+Loosely speaking, this condition guarantees that there can be links from any set $A$ into its complement, so that no area can remain disconnected from the rest of the graph [at least as $n\toinf$; for a finite realisation of $G(n,\kappa)$, it may of course happen that the graph consists of disconnected components].
+Note that \eqref{6} implies in particular that

+for all $A$ with $\Vol(A)>0$.
+This only guarantees that almost all $x$ have positive degree.
+In order to avoid technicalities, we shall assume that \emph{all} $x$ have positive degree, that is,